-(a) Obligations in Shanghai, Hong Kong and New York
+(a) Obligations in Shanghai and Hong Kong

-Yancoal's majority shareholder, Yanzhou, must, in order to comply with its offshore disclosure obligations (subject to certain confidentiality safe harbours), announce matters material or price-sensitive to it to the Shanghai and Hong Kong stock exchanges and in the US.
+Yancoal's majority shareholder, Yankuang, must, in order to comply with its offshore disclosure obligations (subject to certain confidentiality safe harbours), announce matters material or price-sensitive to it to the Shanghai and Hong Kong stock exchanges.

-If material information in relation to Yancoal is to be made public in an ASX and HKEX announcement, it may also need to be announced offshore if it is also material or price-sensitive to Yanzhou.
-However, due to the larger size of Yanzhou, not all matters which are material to Yancoal will be material to Yanzhou.
-Failure to comply with ASX Listing Rule 3.1 or the disclosure requirements under the HKEX Listing Rules may also result in Yanzhou breaching its disclosure obligations under the Hong Kong Listing Rules, the Shanghai listing rules and/or the New York listing rules if the information relating to Yancoal is price-sensitive or material information from the perspective of Yanzhou.
-Yancoal should, in addition to notifying the ASX and HKEX, notify Yanzhou of any such information to enable Yanzhou to assess its disclosure obligations under the applicable listing rules.
+If material information in relation to Yancoal is to be made public in an ASX and HKEX announcement, it may also need to be announced offshore if it is also material or price-sensitive to Yankuang.
+However, due to the larger size of Yankuang, not all matters which are material to Yancoal will be material to Yankuang.
+Failure to comply with ASX Listing Rule 3.1 or the disclosure requirements under the HKEX Listing Rules may also result in Yankuang breaching its disclosure obligations under the Hong Kong Listing Rules and/or the Shanghai listing rules if the information relating to Yancoal is price-sensitive or material information from the perspective of Yankuang.

+Yancoal should, in addition to notifying the ASX and HKEX, notify Yankuang of any such information to enable Yankuang to assess its disclosure obligations under the applicable listing rules.